General Jean François Boulart

 Pronunciation:

-The son of a choir master of the cathedral of Reims, Jean-François Boulart would remain in school until June of 1793 when he was accepted into the artillery school of Châlons.
-A month later he was commissioned as a lieutenant in the 5th Foot Artillery at Strasbourg, and he immediately began to serve with the Army of the Rhine.
-That October Boulart assisted in the loss of the lines of Wissembourg, but his next major action did not come until November of 1794 when served during the blockade of Mainz.
-In 1796 Boulart was promoted to capitaine and served at the crossing of the Rhine at Kehl in June.
-Next he took command of artillery reserve of the 1st Division of the Army of the Rhine.
+The son of a choir master of the cathedral of Reims, Jean François Boulart attended school in Reims until June of 1793 when he was accepted into the artillery school of Châlons-sur-Marne.
+A month later he was commissioned as a lieutenant in the 5th Foot Artillery at Strasbourg and he immediately began to serve with the Army of the Rhine.
+That October Boulart assisted in the loss of the lines of Wissembourg.
+His next major action did not come until November of 1794 when he served during the blockade of Mainz.
+In 1796 Boulart was promoted to capitaine and he served at the crossing of the Rhine at Kehl in June.
+Next he took command of the artillery reserve of the 1st Division of the Army of the Rhine.

 1798 saw Boulart sent to the Army of Italy and then the Army of Rome.
 In early 1799 he helped to defend Fort Aquila against Neapolitan insurgents.
 That June Boulart fought at Modène and then the Trebbia before rejoining the Army of Italy in July.
 A month later he fought at Novi and then in September he returned to France to the garrison of the 4th Horse Artillery at Avignon.
 Boulart returned to Italy in April of 1800 where he took part in the defense of the line of the Var.

 In 1801 Boulart was employed in the Army of the South and he accompanied General Dulauloy to Rome.
-That August he participated in the siege of Porto-Ferrajo under General Watrin, and then he returned to Italy and then France at the end of the year.
+That August he participated in the siege of Porto-Ferrajo under General Watrin, and then he returned to Italy, finally returning to France at the end of the year.
+In September of 1803 Boulart was assigned to the 5th Foot Artillery at Metz, where he would remain for a number of years.

-In September of 1803 Boulart took a command in the 5th Foot Artillery at Metz, where he would remain for a number of years.
-Boulart returned to campaigning in 1806, in July of 1806 he was promoted to chef de bataillon and then the next month he was ordered to join the Grande Armée.
-That September he took a command with the 3rd Horse Artillery, and then in October two of the batteries of his regiment were attached to the Imperial Guard.
+Boulart returned to campaigning in 1806 and that July he was promoted to chef de bataillon and then in August he was ordered to join the Grande Armée.
+That September he joined the 3rd Horse Artillery and then in October two of the batteries of his regiment were attached to the Imperial Guard.
 Boulart assisted at the Battle of Jena that month and then in January of 1807 his unit was attached to Oudinot's elite grenadier division.
 The following month they fought at Ostrolenka, and then in March he was named a chef d'escadrons in the Horse Artillery of the Imperial Guard.
 That June he served at the Battle of Friedland.

 Bibliography